brucemcpherson/SankeySnip/dependencies.md

 # Google Apps Script Project: SankeySnip
-This repo (SankeySnip) was automatically updated on 8/13/2021, 3:45:10 PM by GasGit
+This repo (SankeySnip) was automatically updated on 1/13/2026, 11:47:37 AM by GasGit

 For more information on gasgit, see the [desktop liberation site](https://ramblings.mcpher.com/drive-sdk-and-github/migrategasgit/ "desktop liberation")